 The Central American country of Guatemala is definitely one of the The World’s Cheapest Destinations and since the backpackers have kept coming even when moneyed tourists have gotten spooked, the chilled-out gathering spot of Lake Atitlan is still a magnet for budget travelers.
 The top nationality in San Pedro when I was there this week was Israeli, which kind of says it all.

-Unlike Antigua, which has gotten more upscale every year because of so many retirees and wealthy Guatemalans buying property, Atitlan still feels like it belongs to the Mayans.
+Guatamala travel prices are quite low overall, but popularity with moneyed tourists can change things in a hurry.
+Unlike Antigua, which has gotten more upscale every year because of so many retirees and wealthy Guatemalans buying property, Lake Atitlan still feels like it belongs to the Mayans.
 Sure, there are a few places you can splash out here and there if you’re into that and a few mansions dotted around the lake, but for the most part development is slow and steady rather than breakneck.
 Thankfully.

 The best part, besides the stunning beauty, is that you really feel like you’re in Guatemala when you’re here.
 This lovely woman who talked me into buying something else because she didn’t have change isn’t just wearing this pretty outfit because it’s her work uniform.
 That’s what most every woman she knows is wearing too–but with a more elaborate skirt.
 The streets may be drab and devoid of aesthetics, but then four women dressed like this walk down the street and the place is alive with color.

 Here’s what you’ll probably spend while you’re in Lake Atitlan, with the main differences being lodging prices (some villages are more competitive than others) and whether you’ll spend more on international food or not.